 - In 2023, Lisa Onaga gave a plenary talk entitled “Silk Craft: Locating Epistemic Heritage through Archipelagic Thinking” at the Käte Hamburger Kolleg event, "Turning Points in Reflections on Science and Technology: Toward Historicizing STS."

-- We're looking forward to the upcoming departmental lecture series, "Manners of Reckoning," coordinated by Lakshmi Pradeep Rajeswary which will kick off in September 2024.
+- Our departmental lecture series, "Manners of Reckoning," coordinated by Lakshmi Pradeep Rajeswary kickstarted in September 2024.

-- Upcoming: We’re organizing a series of monthly reading group meetings!
+- As of October 2024 we are running series of monthly reading group meetings.
 Please email lprajeswary@mpiwg-berlin.mpg.de for more information.

 - Upcoming: We will host a roundtable panel of scholars working in and around the Asia-Pacific region entitled “Reckoning With Scientific and Intergenerational Knowledge” at the 2025 International Congress for the History of Science and Technology in New Zealand